University of Namibia School of Medicine

-University of Namibia's School of Medicine (better known as "UNAM School of Medicine") is a medical school of the University of Namibia.
+University of Namibia School of Medicine (also known as UNAM School of Medicine) is the medical school of University of Namibia.
 It was established in 2009 and graduated its first Namibian trained medical doctors in 2016.

 The campus is located at the university's Hage Geingob Campus in Windhoek North close to the Windhoek Central Hospital where students do their referrals.
 It is the first and only medical school in Namibia.